University of Georgia: Rankings

 In the 2019–2020 ranking, the American Council of Trustees and Alumni ranked the University of Georgia one of only 23 “A” colleges and universities (grading was “A” through “F”) in its What Will They Learn? study, an evaluation of the curricula of 1,070 U.S. colleges and universities.

 In 2022, the Association of American Medical Colleges ranked UGA 7th in the U.S. among undergraduate institutions supplying applicants to medical school, including 7th for the most white applicants, 10th for the most African American applicants, 23rd for the most Asian applicants, and 50th for the most Hispanic and Latino American applicants.

 The University of Georgia School of Public and International Affairs was ranked fourth in the nation, while the Public Management Administration program was ranked first by U.S. News & World Report in 2019.
 The school has had a top ten ranking for over two decades.
 The Academic Ranking of World Universities has ranked the school seventh in the world.

 In 2019, the university was ranked fifth in the entire nation in terms of number of Congressional staffers produced out of undergraduate universities.

 For the 2018–2019 season, a team from the University of Georgia was the top university varsity debate team in the United States in both the American Debate Association and the National Debate Tournament team rankings.
+For the 2025–2026 season, a university team defeated over 800 other teams as champions of the American Mock Trial Association's National Mock Trial Championship Tournament.
 The university has two of the oldest literary societies in the English-Speaking world focused on extemporaneous debate, the Demosthenian Literary Society and the Phi Kappa Literary Society.

 In 2019, Businessweek named the executive MBA program in the university's Terry College of Business 14th in the nation.
 In 2023, Terry College had eight programs that had top ten rankings.
 In 2023, PRWeek ranked the university's Advertising and Public Relations program in the top five Outstanding Education Programs in the nation.

 In the 2020 ranking, the School of Environment and Design was ranked first among programs for undergraduates in the nation.